 Each program option has its own specific admissions requirements.
 Look at the program option you're interested in for admissions details.
 All international applicants to on-campus programs should plan to apply at least six months in advance of the posted application deadlines.
 Please note also that applicants to distance-learning programs are not eligible for an I-20 visa.
 In addition to the required materials for each program, international applicants must submit further documentation.

-International applicants who require an I-20 visa for F immigration status (student) or an IAP-66 for J immigration status (exchange visitor) must indicate their immigration status on the application form.
+International applicants who require an I-20 visa for F immigration status (student) or a DS-2019 for J immigration status (exchange visitor) must indicate their immigration status on the application form.
 GW will send the appropriate form upon admission.
 The International Services Office offers more detailed information on acquiring a visa.

 If you have a disability and will require attendant care, you must certify the availability of additional funds to pay for this service.
 You can learn more about financial aid for international students by calling GW’s International Services Office at 202-994-4477 or sending an email to [email protected]